Food Cost Control: Complete Guide for SA Restaurants

 When your food cost percentage drifts above your target (e.g. from 30% to 36%):

-• Profit shrinks.
-A 6% swing on R500 000 monthly food sales is R30 000 less gross profit per month.
+- Profit shrinks.
+A 6% swing on R500,000 monthly food sales is R30,000 less gross profit per month.

-• You’re effectively subsidising every plate.
+- You’re effectively subsidising every plate.
 You’re either undercharging, over-portioning, or wasting too much.

-• You have no buffer for wage increases, rent, or unexpected repairs.
+- You have no buffer for wage increases, rent, or unexpected repairs.

-That’s why a food cost percentage calculator approach — knowing your COGS and revenue and computing the percentage regularly — is the foundation of food cost control in any South African restaurant.
+A food cost percentage calculator approach — knowing your COGS and revenue and computing the percentage regularly — is the foundation of food cost control in any South African restaurant.

 How to Calculate Food Cost: Step-by-Step